Noe235/CART315/Process Journal/Journal.md

 - making or finding a minecart sprite
 - adding bg music to have the notes have a bg
 - adding start and end state

+### Class
+Feedback tips for future journal entry
+- use EZGIF to add some gif and take photos of the process <br>
+Which reminds me I should have put that as a byproduct of not being able to use playoneshot, I used playatthispoint and got a slight pan on the sound<br>

+Prototypes kind
+- look/feel
+  - non functional really just to show
+- roles
+  - user flow, kickstarter videos
+- implementation
+  - really trying how it feel while being functional. <br>

+Prototype goals

+- to understand
+- to communicate
+-

+**all to answer a question**